SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 For our application, we will use the technology **JavaFX**.
 It allows us to create graphical applications for every platform using **Java** language.
 For the environment for development, we are going to use the program **IntelliJ IDEA**.

-To create graphical applications with JavaFX, we will use the program that we can download from httpsgluonhq.comproductsscene-builder#download.
+To create graphical applications with JavaFX, we will use the program that we can download from: [https://gluonhq.com/products/javafx](https://gluonhq.com/products/javafx)

 ![](assets/chapter-1-images/07.Numbers-sum-02.png)